Kalutu/html-css-for-everybody/Penguin/README.md

 Feel free to experiment with different colors to create your own unique penguin!

+## Author
+This project was created by Kalutu Daniel.

 ## Credits
-This illustration was created as a fun project and is inspired by various CSS art examples found online.
+This project is based on a challenge from the freeCodeCamp CSS course.